tejten/collibra-cpsh-s3-glue-demo/docs/demo-flow.md

 | **Risk reduction**                   | Untracked copies, unclear use rights, no deprecation path.                        | **Stewardship, usage guidance, retention/deprecation workflows, access requests.**                                                                          |
 | **Scale beyond AWS**                 | Every platform has its own catalog; no single pane.                               | **Cross-platform catalog + glossary** (Snowflake, Databricks, Redshift, etc.) with one language and policy set.                                             |

-AWS Glue tells us what we have.
-Collibra tells us what we should use, who owns it, and why we can trust it, then gets people there in one click.
+AWS Glue gives you what exists; Collibra adds who owns it, what it means, whether you should use it, and how to get it and it does this across all your platforms, not just S3.

+Collibra is the enterprise data system of record.
+It adds business context, stewardship, policy, certification, lineage, access workflows, usage guidance, and search that speaks the business language.